siddigss/Games-Hacks/Conquer 3 bot (a private server)/ReadMe.md

 As for the city coordinates and world coordinates, I used the quick approximate result that I found

 <img src="https://latex.codecogs.com/gif.latex?\small&space;\textbf{Relative&space;citycoordinates&space;}&space;=&space;\frac{2}{100}\left(\textbf{Relative&space;world&space;coordinates&space;}\right)" title="\small \textbf{Relative citycoordinates } = \frac{2}{100}\left(\textbf{Relative world coordinates }\right)" />

+## Filling Curiosity and some statistics.
+I wanted to know how the damage written on the status is related to the damage shown when hitting a monster.
+This is why I created this bot originally.
+You will find a script named "Record damages", when run it will inject a code to the place where the damage is subtracted from the monster health (surprisingly to me, this worked only for close range weapons. the bow has a different place and even a skill such as "scatter" has a different palce).